Performance Diagnosis vs. New Performance Improvement: Which is Right for You?

 Whether you have no training in place or you rely on an informal process that fails to set clear expectations or contributes to inconsistent work outputs, a new performance analysis can help you define your need and create appropriate solutions.
 This is also helpful if you lack documentation that sets standards for success or explains how to conduct tasks effectively, which may be necessary if there is lack of consensus on the best processes to follow to create high-quality work outputs.

+• You have skilled employees, but they need to learn to do new tasks or use new systems.
 Sometimes existing employees have to take on new responsibilities, and that requires new coaching or process documentation.
 Engineers may be adept in their current roles, for example, but new initiatives require them to develop consulting skills so they can more effectively work with customers.
 They may even need to learn new software to help them provide value to new consulting customers, requiring additional support to help team members reach competency.
 A new performance analysis can help you find the right approach to set them up for success.

 Start Your Journey Down the Path to Performance